 If you’re considering ibogaine treatment, or you’re evaluating it on behalf of someone you know, this information may help you understand how ibogaine has been used medically; what ibogaine treatment is likely to achieve for speciﬁc conditions; and what its effects, side effects, and risks are.
 It may also help you consider whether ibogaine treatment is a better ﬁt for you than other available treatments for substance abuse or another behavioral condition.

 For clinicians and others interested in further research, it will also provide an orientation to the academic literature.
 This group includes professionals in the ﬁelds of addiction medicine and counseling, psychiatric care, and psychotherapy.
-Our goal is to help you understand the current state of knowledge about the medically-supervised administration of ibogaine for addiction and other speciﬁc behavioral diagnoses, including what is known about efficacy and risk mitigation.
+Our goal is to help you understand the current state of knowledge about the medically-supervised administration of ibogaine for addiction and other speciﬁc behavioral diagnosis, including what is known about efficacy and risk mitigation.

 This document was prepared by Tom Kingsley Brown, Ph.D.

-Dr. Thomas Kingsley Brown is a prominent researcher into the effects of altered states of consciousness on behavioral health conditions, and has been investigating ibogaine treatment since 2009.
+Dr. Thomas Kingsley Brown is a prominent researcher into the effects of altered states of consciousness on behavioral health conditions, and has been investigating ibogaine detox and ibogaine drug treatment since 2009.
 He has studied the impact of ibogaine on quality of life when used for the treatment of behavioral conditions, and conducted an observational study of the long-term outcomes of ibogaine-assisted treatment for substance dependence.
 He has a B.S. in chemistry from the University of Pittsburgh, an M.S. from the California Institute of Technology, and a Ph.D. in anthropology from UC San Diego, where he administers a research program for students interested in pursuing doctoral degrees.

 Beond Mexico (beond.us) is a residential treatment program in Mexico for people who experience challenges with substance abuse, post-traumatic stress disorder, and other similar behavioral conditions.
 Conditions like these are the result of both physiological (chemical) and psychological (behavioral) factors, and Beond’s treatments address both, to help people uncover the source of suffering, and put the patient on a path to long-term physical health and spiritual wellness.